 - Throw in whatever veggies are available at the market depending on the time of year.
 Aim for about 6 cups of diced veggies tossed in the lemon juice, thyme, and olive oil.

-Seasonal is best
+Seasonal vegetables are the best

 This recipe features seasonal summer gems like tomatoes, zucchini, corn, and bell peppers.
 Foods that are in season often have more flavor, undergo less travel, and give you the opportunity to support local businesses.
 The farmers market is unique because you can actually engage with the growers.
 Ask them about their product, mission, and growing conditions.